clovisphere/Paw-FetchFromDBDynamicValue/README.md

 **Important Note:**
-> I still need to figure and fix the 'No Module Named' error.
+> I still need to figure out and fix the 'No Module Named' error.
 My guess is PAW's extensions use 'target': 'web', and this limit the use of backend related modules/packages...

 #### Prerequisites